Skip to main content

 Yes.
 Studies show that proper post-discharge support significantly reduces hospital readmission rates.
 A caregiver ensures medications are taken correctly, discharge instructions are followed, and early warning signs are caught before they become emergencies.

-Personal care after hospitalization in Southeast Michigan typically costs $29–$37 per hour.
+Personal care for hospital aftercare in Southeast Michigan typically averages $29–$37 per hour — these are typical Southeast Michigan agency rates, not a quote for your situation.
 Many families start with daily visits and reduce as their loved one recovers.
-Use our cost calculator for a personalized estimate.
+Use our cost calculator or contact us for a personalized quote.

-Medicare covers short-term skilled home health care after hospitalization but not non-medical personal care.
+Medicare covers short-term skilled home health care after hospitalization but not non-medical personal care — see our home health vs. home care guide for the full breakdown.
 Long-term care insurance often covers post-hospital home care.
 Contact us to discuss your coverage options.

 Senior resting comfortably in their own bed at home with caregiver reading nearby